 How Long Do Probiotics Take to Work?

 It may take some trial and error to find the right probiotic for your needs.
+Keep in mind that every person is different, and every microbiome is unique.
 Some people often see initial improvements in health and digestion around 1–2 weeks after starting a probiotics regimen.
 You might notice some bloating and gas or changes in your stool, but these are all indications that the probiotic is working vs. signs of an unhealthy gut.
 For more specific information, consult the Suggested Use information on the supplement you are taking, or talk with your healthcare professional.

 Tips for Taking Probiotics

 Consult your doctor before adding any supplements (probiotic or otherwise) to your daily routine.
-They can recommend the best strain for your concerns.
+They can recommend the best strains of good bacteria for your concerns.

 When to Take Probiotics?
 Should Probiotics Be Taken With Food?